mapbox/node-pre-gyp/README.md

 language: objective-c
 ```

 Keep that change in a different git branch and sync that when you want binaries published.
-This little hack will hopefully become obsolete when [travis adds proper support for different operating systems](https://github.com/travis-ci/travis-ci/issues/216).
+This little hack will hopefully become obsolete when [travis adds proper support for different operating systems](https://github.com/travis-ci/travis-ci/issues/216) which is currently in [private beta](http://blog.travis-ci.com/2014-05-13-multi-os-feature-available/).

 Note: using `language: objective-c` instead of `language: nodejs` looses node.js specific travis sugar like a matrix for multiple node.js versions.